evgorov/PW_ML/doc/api.md

 *Request parameters:*

-- `[session_token]`: if session token for current user, response will include scoring information about user.
+- `[session_key]`: if session token for current user, response will include scoring information about user.
 - `[page]`: paginate collection of users.

 *Response:*